thejsdeveloper/react-resources/readme.md

 ### [useState](https://beta.reactjs.org/learn/state-a-components-memory#anatomy-of-usestate)

 When we want our component to store some value we use `useState` hook.
+This value is maintained between re-renders.

 **Syntax**